Spire Motorsports

 Spire Motorsports Overview

-Spire Motorsports is an American professional stock car racing team competing in the NASCAR Cup Series, NASCAR Craftsman Truck Series, ARCA Menards Series, and ARCA Menards Series West.
-Founded in 2018 by Jeff Dickerson and T. J. Puchyr as part of Spire Sports + Entertainment, the team quickly established itself by purchasing a charter from Furniture Row Racing.
-The team fields Chevrolet Camaro ZL1 and Silverado vehicles and is headquartered in Concord, North Carolina.
-Ownership primarily includes Jeff Dickerson, Dan Towriss, and Mark Walter.
+Spire Motorsports is an American professional stock car racing team that competes in the NASCAR Cup Series, NASCAR Craftsman Truck Series, ARCA Menards Series, and ARCA Menards Series West.
+Founded in 2018 by Jeff Dickerson and T. J. Puchyr as part of Spire Sports + Entertainment, the organization quickly established itself in NASCAR by purchasing a charter from Furniture Row Racing.
+Headquartered in Concord, North Carolina, the team fields Chevrolet Camaro ZL1 vehicles in the Cup Series and Chevrolet Silverado trucks in the Truck Series.
+Spire Motorsports is owned primarily by Jeff Dickerson through Spire Holdings, along with Dan Towriss (CEO of TWG Motorsports) and Mark Walter (TWG Motorsports).
+The team has secured notable drivers including Daniel Suárez, Michael McDowell, and Carson Hocevar, and achieved its first Cup Series victory in 2019.
+The organization is noted for strategic acquisitions, including purchasing the assets of Kyle Busch Motorsports and Live Fast Motorsports, which helped transform the dormant NASCAR charter system and increase charter values significantly between 2018 and 2024.

 Founding and Organizational Origins